Even when the mold halves are exactly centered on top of each other, core shift might happen.

 The unbalanced injection of the melt leads to a one-sided pressure on the core.

 The movement results in changing wall thickness in the part.

-Weaknesses due to the changed wall thickness lead to problems during the usage of the part.
+Weaknesses, given by to the changed wall thickness, lead to problems during the usage of the part.